alyssa-rose/alyssa-rose.github.io/README.md

 own set of civil engineers to address such problems (which is especially true in poverty stricken areas).
-Using web scraping techniques and data from Data.gov, I analyzed the poorest communities and cross referenced them with those that have the worst infrastructure to determine where outside help from grant writing companies or civil engineers would be most needed.
+Using web scraping techniques and data from Data.gov, I analyzed the poorest communities and cross referenced them with those that have the worst infrastructure to determine where outside help from grant writing companies or civil engineers would be most needed, such that grants could be written and submitted to the INFRA grant program.

 Skills: Python, Web scraping, data preprocessing, Tableau, data analysis
 ````